Wanting to start your own online business but not sure where to start?

 Setting up your blog is actually relatively easy, even if you aren’t tech-savvy!
 Of course, you could outsource it if funds allow but technology does make it easier to create your own these days.
 I strongly recommend using WordPress.org as your platform.
 It’s free to sign up but you will need hosting.
-The most cost-effective hosting is Bluehost, they start at just $2.95/month and they are there to help you along the way if need be.
+I highly recommend Siteground, it’s who I use for all of my blogs!

 Now that you have your website set up, it’s time to make it look presentable!
-There are plenty of free themes but if you can, I’d strongly suggest using the Divi theme from Themeforrest.
-It’s the most used theme in the world and it’s amazingly easy to use.
-Even with no website design knowledge, you could make a good looking website.
-Themeforrest has so many videos to help you along the way.
-Don’t worry if it isn’t perfect, it will evolve as your business does.
+There are plenty of free themes but if you can, I highly recommend the Astra theme.
+It’s super fast and it’s amazingly easy to use.
+Even with no website design knowledge, you could make a good-looking website.

 Some of the most common services include social media management, Facebook ads, copywriting, creating sales funnels, graphic design, becoming a virtual assistant and web development.